 Shetland Recreational Trust invest in sport facilities for the Island

-Investing in the health of the population by providing the infrastructure required for participation in a whole range of activities and the opportunity to enjoy a healthy island lifestyle is one of the main objectives of the Shetland Recreational Trust (SRT).
+Investing in the health of the population by providing the infrastructure to enjoy a healthy island lifestyle is one of the main objectives of the Shetland Recreational Trust (SRT).

-The proximity between Clickimin Leisure Centre and the new School was intentional with the view to sharing resources so all sports lessons and matches would take place at the leisure complex removing the need to build dedicated sport facilities for the school.
+The proximity between Clickimin Leisure Centre and the new School was intentional, with a view to sharing resources so that all sports lessons and matches could take place at the leisure complex—removing the need to build dedicated sport facilities for the school.

 Although the school had previously utilised Clickimin for some PE lessons, there were concerns that transferring all sporting activities to the centre would put enormous pressure on its ability to timetable both school and public activities.

-Funding was awarded from both the local council and SportScotland, it was time to start planning the new indoor training facility to complement existing facilities which comprised a range of external pitches, squash courts, badminton courts, gyms and swimming pools.
+Funding awarded from both the local council and SportScotland, it was time to start planning the new indoor training facility to complement existing facilities, which comprised a range of external pitches, squash courts, badminton courts, gyms and swimming pools.

-The requirements for the new facility were straightforward, they needed a robust, cost effective, low maintenance facility which could be built relatively quickly, provide longevity and crucially stand up to the testing island weather conditions.
+The requirements for the new facility were straightforward: they needed a robust, cost effective, low-maintenance facility which could be built relatively quickly and, crucially, would stand the test of time against the testing island weather conditions.

-Already aware of the benefits of tensile structures and on recommendations from SportScotland, members of the trust visited the new tensile training facility at Invercylde, they had also heard on the island grapevine that Back FC on the Isle of Lewis had recently installed a new indoor training facility so found it very worthwhile to speak with fellow islanders about their experiences, both facilities had been designed and built by Sports Facility Specialists, Collinson.
+Already aware of the benefits of tensile structures and on recommendations from SportScotland, members of the trust visited the new tensile training facility at Invercylde.
+They had also heard, through the island grapevine, that Back FC on the Isle of Lewis had recently installed a new indoor training facility, and so found it very worthwhile to speak with fellow islanders about their experiences.
+Both facilities had been designed and built by sports facility specialist, Collinson.

-From here on in a conventional build was dismissed, the SRT had their sights firmly set on a tensile facility, they were confident that this type of structure would buy them so much more for their money, also it was the ideal to provide the perfect playing conditions for indoor football and rugby.
+From thereon in a conventional build was dismissed.
+The SRT had their sights firmly set on a tensile facility, confident that this type of structure would buy them so much more for their money.
+Also, it was ideal for providing perfect playing conditions for indoor football and rugby.